learn-the-web/topics/web-typography-cheat-sheet/index.md

           - '*Example:* `text-rendering: optimizeLegibility;`.'

   - title: 'Keyboard shortcuts'
-    note: 'Some of these keyboard shortcuts may required the U.S. Extended keyboard.'
+    note: 'Some of these keyboard shortcuts may require the U.S. Extended keyboard.'
     items:
       - name: '`“ ”`'
         details: